BACK

 • Redefining the Exterior Aesthetic: Based on the clients’ preferences, the new dormer would need to maintain the exterior Cape Code aesthetic while infusing modern influences.

 Large windows make the upper level a bright and welcoming place to be, which is an asset to both the existing and proposed plans.
-With great natural light, as well as new flooring and modern selections, the remodeled space will just as welcoming as the floor below.
+With great natural light, as well as new flooring and modern selections, the remodeled space will be just as welcoming as the floor below.

 So the House isn’t working For You.
 Why Remodel?